Italian campaign (World War II): Axis crimes

 Research in 2016 funded by the German government found the number of victims of Nazi war crimes in Italy to be 22,000.
 The victims were primarily Italian civilians, sometimes in retaliation for partisan attacks, and Italian Jews.

-Approximately 14,000 Italian non-Jewish civilians, often women, children and elderly, have been documented to have died in over 5,300 individual instances of war crimes committed by Nazi Germany.
-The largest of those was the Marzabotto massacre, where in excess of 770 civilians were murdered.
-The Sant'Anna di Stazzema massacre saw 560 civilians killed while the Ardeatine massacre saw 335 randomly selected people executed, among them 75 Italian Jews.
+Approximately 14,000 Italian non-Jewish civilians, often women, children and elderly, have been documented to have died in over 5,300 individual war crimes by Nazi Germany.
+The largest was the Marzabotto massacre, where over 770 civilians were murdered.
+The Sant'Anna di Stazzema massacre saw 560 civilians killed, while the Ardeatine massacre saw 335 randomly selected people executed, among them 75 Italian Jews.
 In the Padule di Fucecchio massacre up to 184 civilians were executed.

 Allied crimes

 Allied war crimes during the conflict were reported, including killing of civilians (such as the Canicattì massacre), execution of prisoners (such as two massacres at Biscari airfield on 14 July 1943), and rape (most notably the marocchinate).